juliezembik/koala-holla/readme.md

 Koala Holla
 ===========

 Our client, Koala Holla (1976 Llama Comma Drive, Walla Walla WA) is a non-profit dedicated to the ethical transitioning of koalas from the outdoors (whereupon they may be rained) to urban areas where roofs exist.
-Your team has been hired build a web app to handle their terrarium residents.
+Your team has been hired to build a web app to handle their terrarium residents.

 Technologies
 ------------